-Unusual names may be Finnish in early texts of Greek, Latin, Norse, Dutch, Hebrew, Indian and Sumerian.
-Old geographic names may be Finnish, especially if they end in -S, which means 'clanhome' if a town or city, and 'descendant' if a person.
+Bronze-age texts in Greek, Latin, Norse, Dutch, Hebrew, Indian and Sumerian may contain unusual names in Finnish.
+Old geographic names like Thames or Paris may be Finnish.
+Final -S means 'clanhome' if a town or city, or 'descendant' if a person.

-Linear A syllable names
+Linear A syllable names Linear A syllable names